 Because of these symptoms, seemingly simple actions that involve the fingers and hands may become more difficult.
 For example, it may become more difficult to unscrew a cap, open a package, tie your shoes, etc.

-First of all, it is important to know that certain things can be done at home to relieve the pain caused by carpal tunnel syndrome.
+It is important to know that certain things can be done at home to relieve the pain caused by carpal tunnel syndrome.
 First of all, rest is the key, meaning that activities requiring repetitive movements of the wrist should be stopped.
 Next, the application of ice for periods of 15 minutes per hour will help control the pain and inflammation.
-Taking analgesics, such as Genacol Fast Action, is also recommended in case of pain.

 As for treatment, several avenues are possible.
 Wearing an orthosis can sometimes be appropriate to correct the position of the wrist in order to avoid movements that cause pain.
 Physiotherapy treatments, involving specific exercises, can also be part of the management of this syndrome.
 These approaches are recommended, but surgical interventions may sometimes be necessary if no results are obtained.

-Enter your email address to download your coupon to print and redeem in-stores or get a promo code for a purchase on Amazon.ca
+Enter your email address to download your coupon to print and redeem in-store or get a promo code for a purchase on Amazon.ca